sendgrid/sendgrid-php/README.md

 ## PLEASE READ THIS

+**TLDR: If you upgrade and don't change your code appropriately, things *WILL* break.**

 One of the most notable changes is how `addTo()` behaves.
 We are now using our Web API parameters instead of the X-SMTPAPI header.
 What this means is that if you call `addTo()` multiple times for an email, **ONE** email will be sent with each email address visible to everyone.
-To utilize the original behavior of having and individual email sent to each recipient, this includes using substitutions, you must now use `addSmtpapiTo()`.
+To utilize the original behavior of having and individual email sent to each recipient, this includes using substitutions, you must now use `addSmtpapiTo()`. **This will break any type of substitution unless you update to use `addSmtpapiTo()`.**

 Smtpapi addressing methods cannot be mixed with non Smtpapi addressing methods.

-Please read [this](#) for further information on the difference. // TODO: Create something.
+Meaning you cannot currently use cc and bcc with `addSmtpapiTo()`.

-Also, the `send()` method now raises a `SendGrid\Exception` if the response code is not 200.
+The `send()` method now raises a `SendGrid\Exception` if the response code is not 200.

 ---